Plain English Summary

-The era of general dietary recommendations for the whole population may be coming to an end, as it is becoming apparent that we are all unique and do not respond in the same way to the same foods.
+The era of general dietary recommendations for the whole population may be coming to an end, as it is becoming apparent that people do not respond in the same way to the same foods.
 Within a decade it is believed that individuals at risk of specific conditions will be easily identified and accordingly may be recommended personalised nutrition based on their genetic make-up.
-At the University of East Anglia we are interested in particular food compounds known as flavonoids which can be found in plant-based foods including fruits, tea and chocolate.
-The aim of this study is to determine whether the processing of flavonoids in the human body (absorption, distribution, metabolism and elimination [ADME]) differs between individuals depending on age, gender, genetic make-up or the bacteria present in the gut.
+Food compounds known as flavonoids can be found in plant-based foods including fruits, tea and chocolate.
+The aim of this study is to determine whether the processing of flavonoids in the human body differs between individuals depending on age, gender, genetic make-up or the bacteria present in the gut.

 Who can participate?

-As part of this study, the researchers are aiming to recruit European Caucasian men and women (non-smokers) who are aged either 18-30 or 65-77 years and are generally healthy.
+European Caucasian men and women (non-smokers) who are aged either 18-30 or 65-77 years and are generally healthy

 What does the study involve?

-Volunteers involved in the study will first follow a dietary restriction by avoiding fruits, vegetables, wholegrain foods, tea, coffee or fruit juice for 3 days before the main study day (Day 4).
-On Day 4 they will be asked to have a test meal consisting of a bar of chocolate and a glass of juice made from freeze dried blackberries and an extract of orange, which are rich in flavonoids.
-They will then be asked to donate blood on Days 4 and 5 and provide urine samples on Days 3, 4 and 5.
-They will also be asked to provide a faecal sample on either Day 3 or the morning of Day 4 before consumption of the test meal.
-All foods will be provided on Days 4 and 5.
-The volunteers will need to visit the clinical research facility a total of five times for the entire study (including a consent visit and a screening visit).
-Most of the visits will take less than 1 hour each except for Day 4 (main study visit) which will be about 8 hours long.
-Travel expenses will be reimbursed and the volunteers will receive £25 for their time.
+Volunteers involved in the study first follow a dietary restriction by avoiding fruits, vegetables, wholegrain foods, tea, coffee or fruit juice for 3 days before the main study day (Day 4).
+On Day 4 they are asked to have a test meal consisting of a bar of chocolate and a glass of juice made from freeze dried blackberries and an extract of orange, which are rich in flavonoids.
+They are then be asked to provide a blood sample on Days 4 and 5 and provide urine samples on Days 3, 4 and 5.
+They are also asked to provide a faecal sample on either Day 3 or the morning of Day 4 before eating the test meal.
+All foods are provided on Days 4 and 5.
+The volunteers need to visit the clinical research facility a total of five times for the entire study (including a consent visit and a screening visit).
+Most of the visits take less than 1 hour each except for Day 4 (main study visit) which is about 8 hours long.
+Travel expenses are reimbursed and the volunteers receive £25 for their time.